iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 5 reviews"/>
 </p>

+> No issues.
+Runs in the background.
+My Bluetooth always on for car anyway.
+Its never going to be perfectly accurate but it's one tool not a complete solution.<br> :date: __2021-05-22 14:11:17__

+> Clever, simple app, it helps fight Covid while protecting your privacy<br> :date: __2021-05-19 08:23:31__

+> A bit of a pain to drain battery keeping bluetooth/location on constantly, but a small price to pay for public health & safety!<br> :date: __2021-05-17 06:42:30__

 > but yea m<br> :date: __2021-05-13 02:04:43__

 > Easy to use, watch you don't have your VPN switched on or it doesn't take any readings, wouldn't know it was working behind the scenes to help protect Scotland<br> :date: __2021-05-01 22:05:02__